 (D).
 Every Minister licensed as provided in this Canon shall at the end of each calendar year report to the ecclesiastical authority services held, and if there have been none, the causes or reasons which have prevented the same.
 Such licensed clergy shall also make such further reports to the ecclesiastical authority as the ecclesiastical authority may require.

-GUIDELINES FOR SUPPLY CLERGY
+PAYMENT GUIDELINES FOR SUPPLY CLERGY

 One Sunday Service $150.00